If you’re interested in learning more about the Salem Witch Trials, you may want to read one of the many books published on the topic.

 Nissenbaum is a professor of history at the University of Massachusetts at Amherst.
 He received a doctorate of history at the University of Wisconsin-Madison.

-Published in 2010, instead of looking at the big picture or listing the chronology of the events, this book by Diane Foulds explores the personal lives of the people involved in the trials to form a sort of psychological profile of the colony at the time.
+Published in 2010, instead of looking at the big picture or listing the chronology of the events, this book explores the personal lives of the people involved in the trials to form a sort of psychological profile of the colony at the time.

 The book details each person’s name, age, place of residence and explores the personal circumstances that spurred each person to act as they did.